getdyspatch/dyspatch-javascript/docs/DraftsApi.md

 var apiInstance = new DyspatchClient.DraftsApi();

 var opts = {
+  'cursor': "cursor_example", // String | A cursor value used to retrieve a specific page from a paginated result set.
   'status': "status_example" // String | Filter the list of drafts by a particular status };